 You may want to consider seeking advice from a qualified professional when thinking about accessing super, as they will be able to assess your personal situation and provide appropriate financial advice to you.

-When a person retires after reaching their preservation age2, they can request their superannuation monies to be moved to an account-based pension structure.
+When a person retires after reaching age 602, they can request their superannuation monies to be moved to an account-based pension structure.
 In other words, they can request their superannuation to be moved from accumulation phase, to drawdown (or pension) phase.

 Transferring superannuation from accumulation phase to pension phase is not compulsory.
 However, there may be some tax advantages to transferring your super from an accumulation account to an account-based pension.